Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Some toric contacts can also be made for people who need help with near vision, but this depends on the product and prescription.
 These lenses are often called multifocal toric contacts.
 They combine astigmatism correction with near and distance vision support, so the prescription can include power, cylinder, axis, and ADD power.
 This type of lens needs a careful fitting because more vision needs are being corrected in one lens.
 If you have astigmatism and presbyopia, ask your eye doctor whether a multifocal toric lens fits your eyes and routine.

-When Should You Ask Your Eye Doctor About A Toric Lens Change?
+When Should You Ask Your Eye Doctor About a Toric Lens Change?

 Ask your eye doctor about a toric lens change if your vision is still blurry, your lenses rotate too much, or your contacts feel uncomfortable after the adjustment period.
 You should also schedule a visit if your eyes look red, feel painful, or become sensitive to light.
 A change in comfort or clarity can come from prescription changes, lens fit, dryness, deposits, or wearing habits.